F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

 :fonticon:`fa fa-download` :download:`ephemeral-store-k8s-example.yaml </_static/config_examples/f5-ephemeral-store-k8s-example.yaml>`

-.. note for kubernetes v1.5 and higher support -- PetSet changed to StatefulSet and requires apps/v1beta1

 #.
 Upload the YAML file containing the ConfigMap, Services, and PetSet to the Kubernetes API server.